directus-labs/guest-authoring/ubuntu-deploy/index.md

 ## Prerequisites

-1. A Directus Project: Have a local Directus project ready to deploy.
-If you don't have one, you can follow the [Directus Quickstart Guide][quickstart] to create a new project.
+1. **A Directus Project:** Prepare a local Directus project for deployment.
+Follow the [Directus Quickstart Guide][quickstart] if you need to create a new project.

-2. Ubuntu Server: Ensure you have access to an Ubuntu server preferably via SSH.
-You can get a server from a cloud hosting provider like DigitalOcean, Linode, or AWS.
-Then configure your local machine to access the server via SSH.
+2. **Ubuntu Server (Version 20.04 or 22.04):** Access an Ubuntu server via SSH.
+Obtain one from cloud providers like DigitalOcean, Linode, or AWS.
+Configure SSH access from your local machine.

-3. Domain Name: Have a registered domain name with access to DNS settings.
+3. **Domain Name:** Register a domain name and have access to its DNS settings.

-4. Basic Command-Line Skills: Have basic knowledge of the Linux command line.
-And familiarity with commands like `scp` (SCP is used to upload files to the server) and `vi` (vi is used to edit files on the server).
+4. **Basic Command-Line Skills:** Familiarity with Linux command line, including commands like `scp` for file upload and `vi` for file editing.

 ## Upload Your Local Directus Application Folder to the Server